starboy-jb/Friend-Standing-Tracker/README.md

 Note: Program must run continuously until you want notification.

-for run this code you need to give this command from your terminal.
+To run this code you need to give this command from your terminal.

 # How to use it?